aicjofs/zclassic-swing-wallet-ui/docs/Readme-Mac.md

 ![Screenshot](https://github.com/vaklinov/zcash-swing-wallet-ui/raw/master/docs/ZCashWallet.png "ZCash on Mac")

 1. Build tools

    You need to install git, JDK 8 and Ant for Mac OS to build the GUI wallet.
+The commands `git`, `java`, `javac` and `ant` need to be startable from command line before proceeding with build.
 The procedure could be:

    1.1.
 [Install homebrew](http://brew.sh/)

    1.2.
 Install git: `brew install git`

    1.3.
 [Install JDK 8](https://docs.oracle.com/javase/8/docs/technotes/guides/install/mac_jdk.html)

    1.4.
 [Install Ant](http://www.admfactory.com/how-to-install-apache-ant-on-mac-os-x/)

 2. Building the ZCash GUI wallet

-   The procedure is the same as on Linux.
+   Version 0.37 (beta) or later needs to be built from source.
+The build procedure is the same as on Linux.
    Summary of commands:
    ```
    git clone https://github.com/vaklinov/zcash-swing-wallet-ui.git
    cd zcash-swing-wallet-ui/